alexmcdermid/railestate/README.md

 Docker allows you to encapsulate all the dependencies and configurations into a single container, ensuring that the application runs consistently across various environments.

+### Setting up Environment Variables

+Before running the application, create a `.env` file based on the provided `.env.sample` and fill in the required values.

 ### Running Locally Using Docker

 1. **Build the Docker Image**